onflow/docs/docs/evm/clients/web3-js.md

 The `web3` library allows developers to interact with smart contracts via the `web3.eth.Contract` API.

-For this example we will use the following `Storage` contract, deployed on Previewnet to the address `0x4c7784ae96e7cfcf0224a95059573e96f03a4e70`.
-Note that anyone can interact with this contract, as it is deployed on a public network, so state may not always be as expected.
+For this example we will use the following `Storage` contract.

 We recommend deploying your own contract, which can be done using [Hardhat](../guides/hardhat.md) or [Remix](../guides/remix.md).